razor-x/config_curator/README.md

 ## Description

-📢 **NOTE:** Version 1 is the first and last stable release.
+📢 Version 1 is the first and last stable release.
-Config Curator has been rewritten from scratch in Node.js: https://github.com/rxrc/curator.
+Config Curator has been **rewritten from scratch in Node.js:** https://github.com/rxrc/curator.
 Users are encouraged to use the Node.js version which is much faster, has zero dependencies,